Should I Be Happy if I Have Stable Disease?

 NED and remission

 In my five years as a lung cancer survivor, I have not been NED at any point.
 Since I have been stable for long periods of time, I am frequently asked if I am in “remission.”
-Again, after consulting the Merriam-Webster dictionary and reading that remission is “a diminution of the seriousness or intensity of disease or pain; a temporary recovery,” I am not completely sure if the word “remission” accurately describes my cancer status either.
+According to the National Cancer Institute, remission is defined as a "decrease in or disappearance of signs and symptoms of cancer."1 I am not completely sure if the word “remission” accurately describes my cancer status.
 I’m still in active treatment and I take medication every day to suppress my lung cancer, so I don’t feel that it has decreased in seriousness due to this requirement for constant vigilance.
 Yes, I experience a reduction in intensity when stable that is similar to a temporary recovery — but I can only maintain this with my daily targeted therapy regimen.

 Time to spend with family